 At a very young age Brian became interested in the family’s trucks.
 As a child he would ride along with his father or uncle whenever he had a chance.
 Brian worked on the trucks throughout high school and began driving after he graduated.

 In 1998, Brian formed MBH Trucking, L.L.C. with two trucks and two liquid tankers.
-With the determination and ambition that Brian has shown all his life, he moved to his present location in 2001 and built the current office and shop.
+With the determination and ambition that Brian has shown all his life, he moved to his present location in 2001 and built the current offices and shop.
 The company has grown over the years with the help and dedication of Brian’s three sons, Rick, Jordan, and Ryan.
-Together they have expanded MBH Trucking to a fleet of 26 trucks, 35 trailers, and a total of 28 employees.
+Together they have expanded MBH Trucking to a fleet of 28 trucks, 40 trailers, and a total of 36 employees.

-MBH Trucking, L.L.C. is currently serving customers throughout Eastern United States.
+MBH Trucking, L.L.C. is currently serving customers throughout the MidWest and Eastern United States.